 Roam through the old walled city of Cartagena searching for the best cafés and quirkiest colonial houses, explore the Spanish fortress overlooking the coastline, and take a boat to Tayrona National Park to explore coral reefs, jungle beaches, and pre-Hispanic archaeological sites.

 After a couple of days, take a cheap internal flight to Medellin, the red-bricked capital of Antioquia.
 Follow the misadventures of Pablo Escobar visiting his former prison, mansion, and grave.
-Take a raven’s view of the city by paragliding down from the green hills, take a cable-car through the undulating suburbs, and visit Comuna 13, former murder capital of the world, which has turned into a cheerful graffiti-filled neighbourhood.
+Take a raven’s view of the city by paragliding down from the green hills, take a cable car through the undulating suburbs, and visit Comuna 13, the former murder capital of the world, which has turned into a cheerful graffiti-filled neighbourhood.

-Finish off with an Amazon adventure: fly into the tiny town of Leticia and take a riverboat to Puerto Narino ecovillage, from where you can do day trips to spot pink dolphins, visit indigenous tribes, or hike in the Amazon.
+Finish off with an Amazon adventure: fly into the tiny town of Leticia and take a riverboat to Puerto Narino Ecovillage, from where you can do day trips to spot pink dolphins, visit indigenous tribes, or hike in the Amazon.